enkidevs/curriculum/mongodb/intro/arithmetic-aggregation-i/aggregating-with-divide.md

 }
 ```

-Using the same documents as in the previous insight, we can use the `$divide` operator to calculate the initial power of each `pokemon` by dividing the `power` field by the `age` field (this way we can find the `power` of a pokémon when their age is one).
+Using the same documents as in the previous insights[1], we can use the `$divide` operator to calculate the initial power of each `pokemon` by dividing the `power` field by the `age` field (this way we can find the `power` of a pokémon when their age is one).

 **Note:** The expressions are calculated like so `<expression1>` / `<expression2>`.